 SLEEP-WEAR IS MORE THAN JUST COTTONCotton is one of the most used materials for sleep-wear, but sleep-wear can also be made from other materials – sometimes other materials are even preferable.

-– Cotton is excellent if a child has a comfortable temperature.
-But be aware that cotton gets pretty moist if a child sweats, and cotton doesn’t dry quickly.
-That makes it cold to wear.
-And a thin layer of cotton will not insulate against the cold if the duvet is kicked off during the night, Elise Haubjerg Winther points out.
+– Cotton is excellent if a child has a comfortable temperature but be aware that cotton gets moist if your child sweats and doesn’t dry quickly.
+This makes it cold to wear.
+A thin layer of cotton will also not insulate your child against the cold if they kick the duvet off during the night, Elise Haubjerg Winther points out.

 But, it is important to emphasise that one can easily switch back and forth between different materials, she says.

-NOT: ONCE A WOOLLY, ALWAYS A WOOLLYOne of the more persistent myths surrounding wool is that if you start to dress your child in woolen underwear, you cannot go back to using other materials without causing the child to freeze.
-But that is simply not true.
+NOT: ONCE A WOOLLY, ALWAYS A WOOLLYOne of the more persistent myths surrounding wool is that if you start to dress your child in woollen underwear, you cannot go back to using other materials without causing the child to freeze.
+That simply is not true.

-– You can of course always change between materials – both when it comes to sleep-wear, underwear and any other clothes for your child.
-Wool has some excellent abilities in terms of temperature regulation, but it does not affect the child’s own ability to regulate the temperature.
+– You can easily change between materials when it comes to sleep-wear, underwear, and any other clothes for your child.
+Wool has some excellent abilities in terms of temperature regulation, but it does not affect the child’s own ability to regulate temperature.
 It is simply an effective material, says Elise Haubjerg Winther.

-SLEEP-WEAR FOR BABIES, TODDLERS AND OLDER CHILDRENDo you having doubts when it comes to deciding how much clothing your child should wear to bed?
+SLEEP-WEAR FOR BABIES, TODDLERS AND OLDER CHILDRENDo you have doubts when it comes to deciding how much clothing your child should wear to bed?
 Take a look here.

 Babies– In Denmark we love to let our kids sleep outside in the pram.
-If you do too, make sure that your child is always wearing a thin hat of either wool or cotton.
-The head releases a large amount of heat and it is therefore important to keep it warm, but not too warm, otherwise it becomes sweaty.
-It is also better to use warm cardigan than a onesie, since this makes it easier for you to adjust the temperature of the little one, if it gets hot in the pram.
+If you do too, make sure your child is always wearing a thin wool or cotton hat.
+The head releases a large amount of heat; therefore, it is important to keep it warm, but not too warm, otherwise it becomes sweaty.
+It is also better to use a warm cardigan than a onesie, as this makes it easier for you to adjust your baby’s temperature if they get too hot in the pram.

-– It can be a good idea to dress the child in a thin base layer of wool, so the child can maintain a comfortable temperature without getting sweaty.
+– It can be a good idea to dress your child in a thin wool base layer, so they can maintain a comfortable temperature without getting sweaty.
 If it is a warm day, supplement the base layer with a thin blanket.
 If it is cold, add a warmer shirt and a duvet.

 – A onesie is great for indoor sleep-wear.
 Look for a light, soft and sweat-wicking material.